sheikh-mohammad/assignment-4-js/QWEN.md

 Whenever Qwen works, it will work like this:

-1) some a little and tiny and tiniest work
+1) Some small task
 2) Add, commit and push
 3) Loop always (1 and 2)

-Mean whenever QWEN works it will first some a little and tiny and tiniest work then it will add, commit and push then again some a little and tiny and tiniest work and add commit and push
+Mean whenever QWEN works it will first some small task then it will add, commit and push then again some small small task and add commit and push.

+Follow this workflow strictly for each small task